 11.2 Teams, Managers, and Captains are responsible for ensuring their players, members, and supporters display exemplary behavior and sportsmanship during the games.

-11.3 Should any team’s Manager, Captain, player(s), members, and/or supporters run onto the playing field during the game, causing the game to stop or disruption to the game during play, the officiating umpires reserve the right to assess the circumstances and award the game to a winner as they see fit.
+11.3 If any team’s Manager, Captain, player(s), members, or supporters run onto the playing field during the game, causing the game to stop or disruption to the game.
+The officiating umpires reserve the right to assess the circumstances and award the game to a winner as they see fit.

 12. NET RUN RATE

-12.1 In the event that teams are TIED in points after the qualifying games, the following rules will be applied to determine who will advance to the playoffs.
+12.1 If teams are TIED in points after the preliminary games, the following rules will be applied to determine who will advance to the playoffs.

-Note: Any play during a one over, Super Over Eliminator (SOE) is excluded from these calculations.
+Note: Any play during a one over, Super Over (SO) is excluded from these calculations.

 13.2 If the umpires determine that bad weather prevents play for the day, the game (s) may be rescheduled.

 13.3 Should it become necessary to move to another location after a game has started, the game will continue and not commence as a new game on the same day.